-1. About Hoan Kiem Lake Vietnam
+1. About Hoan Kiem Lake in Vietnam

-Hoan Kiem Lake is a natural freshwater lake in the heart of Hanoi.
+Hoan Kiem Lake or Ho Guom Hanoi is a natural freshwater lake in the heart of Hanoi.
 Previously, the lake was also known as Luc Thuy Lake (rough translation: Emerald Lake) because of its year-round green water or Thuy Quan Lake (rough translation: Naval Lake) because it was used in naval drills.
 Around the 15th century, it was renamed Hoan Kiem Lake (Sword Lake) because it was associated with the legend of King Le Thai To (1385 – 1433) returning the magical sword to the turtle deity.

-This lake is the intersection between many popular streets in the Old Quarter such as: Hang Dao, Luong Van Can, Hang Ngang, etc. Thanks to its prime location, this is a very convenient destination for tourists.
+This signature Hanoi lake is the intersection between many popular streets in the Old Quarter such as: Hang Dao, Luong Van Can, Hang Ngang, etc. Thanks to its prime location, this is a very convenient destination for tourists.
 You can walk around the lake, visit nearby famous landmarks as well as learn about the typical culture of the surrounding Old Quarter.

-Address: Hoan Kiem district, Hanoi
+- Address: Hoan Kiem District, Hanoi

-Hoan Kiem Lake is about 12 hectares wide, with a length of 700 meters, a width of 200 meters and an average depth of 1 - 1.4 meters.
+Hanoi Sword Lake is about 12 hectares wide, with a length of 700 meters, a width of 200 meters and an average depth of 1 - 1.4 meters.

 There are many ways to get to Hoan Kiem Lake, including taxi, motorbike and public transport.
 In Hanoi, there are many bus routes with stops near the lake, therefore this is considered the most economical means for those who are far from the city center.
 You can also rent a bike from your hotel or other rental businesses to go around by yourself.
 Note that you should ask the price and check the vehicle carefully beforehand.